LoJo97/CS201/README.md

 ### Assignment 1:
 This assignment builds off the last and implements a binary search tree and a heap.
-Heap is then used to construct a heapsort executeable.
+Heap is then used to construct a heapsort executable.
 How the heap is built is based off of the comparator function passed in.
 For example, INTEGER's regular compare() function will construct a min-heap, whereas rcompare() will construct a max-heap.

 ### Assignment 2: